MG8mer/-macintosh_128K-/MARKDOWN.md

 7. `Manufacturer`: Lastly, the manufacturers of the computer I'm using are Apple (the same peole who made the Macintosh 128K) 🍎

 Are you kidding me Apple?
 How could you go from making the *almighty* **Macintosh 128K** to a silly thing called a Macbook?
 Really?
 Calling it that because you make *Mac* hardware and it folds like a book?
-How imaginative! 🙄
+How imaginative![^3] 🙄

+Also, that design is *disgustingly* slim, a computer needs bulkiness to it!

+You were able to make the battery more efficient and keep the GPU integrated, *unlike certain companies that make a seperate piece of hardware for it!* But you *still* increased the `CPU` speed AND `Storage` by a degree of more than a thousand, and gave us 8 GB of `RAM`!
+What?!
+128 KB of `RAM` is more than enough for a standard person, 8 GB is absurd!!